AOAC International: Activities

 AOAC International's technical contributions center on the creation, validation, and global publication of reliable analytical test methods.
 Their areas of focus include, but are not limited to, safety of foods, beverages, dietary supplements, fertilizers, animal feeds, soil and water, and veterinary drugs.
 The aim of the test methods is to evaluate the purity of materials used in the production of foodstuffs, and their ingredients.
 The development of these analytical methods in achieved as part of a range of programs operated by AOAC.

 Core Programs

 Official Methods of Analysis

 The Official Methods of Analysis (OMA) program is AOAC's premier program for developing food testing analytical science methods that are recognized and legally defensible worldwide.

 AOAC Research Institute

 AOAC Research Institute (AOAC RI) Performance Tested Methods program develops, improves, and validates proprietary kit-based food safety testing methods.

-Laboratory Proficiency Testing Program
+Proficiency Testing Program

-Laboratory Proficiency Testing Program (LPTP) helps labs compete in the global marketplace by demonstrating that through participation they meet the highest international standards for accuracy, reliability, and compliance.
+Proficiency Testing (PT) program helps labs compete in the global marketplace by demonstrating that through participation they meet the highest international standards for accuracy, reliability, and compliance.